msheffer2/Hierarchical-Bayes-Choice-Study/README.md

 table has a 48% probability of being chosen.
 This indicates that 10 inch screens are more preferable to 5 inch screen, on average, by about 8%.

-The data in Table 2 is a bit more inuitive and, although I'm showing it in tabular format here, it can be more easily plotted in a variety of ways.
+The data in Table 2 is a bit more intuitive and, although I'm showing it in tabular format here, it can be more easily plotted in a variety of ways.
 Also note that the model includes an interaction between price and brand that was shown in Table 1.
-In table 2, I've chosen to show the main effects only and to treat the interaction seprately.
+In table 2, I've chosen to show the main effects only and to treat the interaction separately.

 ##### Figure 1: Interaction of Price & Brand on Probability a Product Will Be Chosen

 ![](README_files/figure-markdown_strict/unnamed-chunk-4-1.png)

-It's common in some markets, and in consumer electronics particuarly, to expect that price sensitivity for products will not be uniform across the brands.
+It's common in some markets, and in consumer electronics particularly, to expect that price sensitivity for products will not be uniform across the brands.
 In other words, some brands are able to carry a price premium simply because of its brand equity while others might only ever be seen as a commodity brand that is penalized strongly for a higher